aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridweb/working-with-gridweb/enable-gridweb-editbox/_index.md

 title: Enable GridWeb EditBox
 type: docs
 weight: 110
-url: /net/enable-gridweb-editbox/
+url: /net/aspose-cells-gridweb/enable-gridweb-editbox/
+keywords: GridWeb,editbox,formula bar
+description: This article introduces how to work with formula bar or edit box  in GridWeb.
 ---

 {{% alert color="primary" %}}

-The GridWeb's Edit Box is a toolbar that is rendered at the top of control that you can use to see/enter or copy data/formula into cells.
+The GridWeb's Edit Box (in Excel called formula bar) is a toolbar that is rendered at the top of control that you can use it to display or enter value or copy data/formula for the focused cell.
 It also shows the cell's name which you are editing.
 After clicking the frame or when you start writing data or type an equal (=) symbol, the Edit Box will be activated.

 {{% /alert %}}
 ## **Setting the Edit Box of Aspose.Cells.GridWeb**